A note on a sumset in $\mathbb{Z}_{2k}$: Acknowledgments

 \section{Acknowledgments}

+I am indebted to Merlijn Staps at Universiteit Utrecht for his kind help reading an earlier version of this paper and finding a proof of the sumset property of \eqref{E:IntSet}.

-I sincerely thank my friends Jos\'e Hern\'andez Santiago at Centro de Ciencias Matem\'aticas (UNAM) and Marcelino Ram\'{i}rez Ib\'{a}\~{n}ez at Universidad del Papaloapan for their invaluable feedback regarding early drafts of this paper.
-I also thank an anonymous reviewer who brought an embarrassing blunder to my attention.
+I sincerely thank my friends José Hernández Santiago at Centro de Ciencias Matem\'aticas (UNAM) and Marcelino Ramírez Ibáñez at Universidad del Papaloapan for their invaluable feedback regarding early drafts of this paper.
+I also thank an anonymous reviewer who brought an embarrassing blunder to my attention, as well as another who helped me to polish my prose and to clarify several obscure points.